 Basically, the AdWords Conversion Tracking tool is a feature that tells us which ads and keywords on your website lead to direct, meaningful action.
 By simply copying a small snippet of code from your AdWords account and placing it on any site pages that you want to track and can monitor the conversion activity on those pages.

 Once tracking is implemented, you can track the what, the how and the when of all conversion activities on your website.
-AdWords makes it effortless to keep an eye on things – it’s bigger than Big Brother.
+AdWords management services makes it effortless to keep an eye on things – it’s bigger than Big Brother.
 This all-seeing vantage point helps us to understand the buying behaviour of your audience and calculate the CPA (Cost Per Acquisition).
 Rather than aimlessly dangling carrots in front of Internet users, you can now also maintain an accurate overview of who goes for the carrot, how they go for the carrot, and when they go for the carrot.

 Why Use Conversion Tracking?